Microsoft Exchange Online PowerShell 2.0.0

 Status: Granted for <Your Organization>

 The application needs the appropriate roles for proper access and functionality.
-Since the apps are provisioned in Microsoft Entra ID, you can assign one or more of the supported built-in roles.
-To assign Microsoft Entra roles, search roles and administrators, select Microsoft Entra roles and administrators, and then select the required options from the following roles:
+To assign Microsoft Entra roles, go to the home page of the Azure portal, search roles and administrators, select Microsoft Entra roles and administrators, and then click the required option from the following roles:

 Compliance Administrator